d-bl/MAE-gf/docs/nets.md

 ![net1][p-net1] ![net2][p-net2] ![net2x][p-net2x]
 ![net3][p-net3] ![net4][p-net4] ![net5][p-net5]

 Please note: the second and third diagrams are equivalent in GroundForge terms.
 It is possible to define a strechted honeycomb for the prototype diagram.
 The pair diagram however will initially show kite shapes, when activating the animation these kites will reshape into squares with a 45 degree angle.
 Only when defining plaits as stitches you will see the honeycomb again in the [thread diagram][t-hexagon-1].

-[t-hexagon-1]: /GroundForge/tiles?patchWidth=12&patchHeight=16&c1=-&a1=-&c2=ctctctctt&a2=ctctctctt&d3=ctctctctt&b3=ctctctctt&tile=5-5-,r-r-,-5-5&footsideStitch=ctctt&tileStitch=ctctctctt&headsideStitch=ctctt&shiftColsSW=0&shiftRowsSW=3&shiftColsSE=4&shiftRowsSE=3

 It gets interesting, if we would use two (or more) different stitches.
 These grounds are known as "chaotic ground", "alternating ground", ...
-Several of these can be found in the book by mrs A. Rühle: _Fillings from Hunnia Lace_.

-For nets with one stitch and its mirrored versions only, see page [_catalogue of stitches_][pg-stitches].
+For net-grounds with one stitch and its mirrored versions only, see page [_catalogue of stitches_][pg-stitches] and page _[nets][pg-nets]_.

 [p-net1]: ../images/nets/net1.png "horizontal net"
 [p-net2]: ../images/nets/net2.png "diagonal net"
 [p-net2x]: ../images/nets/net2x.png "diagonal net"
-[p-net3]: ../images/nets/net3.png "honeycomb 1"
+[p-net3]: ../images/nets/net3.png "paris ground / kat"
-[p-net4]: ../images/nets/net4.png "honeycomb 2"
+[p-net4]: ../images/nets/net4.png "weaving paris"
-[p-net5]: ../images/nets/net5.png "honeycomb 3"
+[p-net5]: ../images/nets/net5.png "bias ground"

 [pg-stitches]: ../docs/stitches
+[pg-nets]: <"/GroundForge/nets/" target="_blank">

+[t-hexagon-1]: /GroundForge/tiles?patchWidth=12&patchHeight=16&c1=-&a1=-&c2=ctctctctt&a2=ctctctctt&d3=ctctctctt&b3=ctctctctt&tile=5-5-,r-r-,-5-5&footsideStitch=ctctt&tileStitch=ctctctctt&headsideStitch=ctctt&shiftColsSW=0&shiftRowsSW=3&shiftColsSE=4&shiftRowsSE=3

 ## Horizontal net

 [![p-meander]][t-meander]
+Horizontal nets can also be found in tape lace like Milanese, Hunnia and Russian lace.
 Please note: for most of the horizontal nets, the footsides on the left and right are best made like <span class="stch">rctPctctPctt</span> covering two rows as shown in the picture on the right.
 <p style="clear: both"></p>